The Fog light switch on my 1978 Jaguar XJ-S does not work.

 (Photograph below) Begin reassembly of the switch by installing two small springs in the center (green arrow) with the small metal balls on top of the center springs. (yellow arrow).

 (Photographs below) Install four larger springs in the corresponding openings in the switch base. (red arrow).

 (Photographs below) Offer up the switch contact ring to the switch actuator.
 Note the orientation of the four projections on the back of the contacts ring. (green arrow) These fit inside the corresponding four springs. (red arrow).
 Carefully position the switch ring projections over the corresponding four springs.
 It will only fit one way.

 Install the washer onto the bottom of the switch shaft.
 Note the square notch on the outer casing (red arrow).
 This corresponds to an identical key on the switch base.

 Install the spring on top of the washer.

 Offer up the switch base.
 There are four keys here.
 First the switch base has four contacts that correspond with the contacts on the switch ring.
 The second key is the square notch in the outer casing.
 Before installing the switch base carefully look underneath the switch to check the shaft to outer casing mark.
 Then check the switch actuator to switch shaft mark.
 Position the switch base over the contact ring based on lining up the contact ring and switch base contacts.
 Line up the square notches on the base outer casing.
-When all the keys are in sync install the switch base.
+When all the keys are in sync push down and install the switch base.

 Plug the switch back into the wiring harness and test.
 The switch should move freely from "Off" to "Fog light on" position without binding.
 At the "Fog light on" position the two red/yellow wires must have 12 volts.